N7ghtm4r3/Equinox/docs/compose/components/ChameleonText.md

 ## Customization

-Check out the table below to apply your customizations to the text component:
+Check out the table below to apply your customizations to the component:

 | Property         | Description                                                                                                                                                                                                                                            |
 |------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|